nervosnetwork/mercury/README.md

 4 Cores - 8G Memory - 500G Disk and above.

-If you use a standalone server to run the Postgre server, then 50G Disk is enough.
+If you use a standalone server to run the Postgres server, a 50G Disk is enough.

-#### Synchronization Duration Expectation
+#### Expected Synchronization Duration

-If Mercury connects a synced ckb node, it takes about 5-7 hours to catch up mainnet tip or 10-14 hours to catch up testnet tip.
+If Mercury connects with a synced CKB node, it takes 5-7 hours to catch up the mainnet tip or 10-14 hours to catch up the testnet tip.

 ### 3. Run Mercury via Docker

 - Step 1.
 Edit `docker_compose_config.toml` according to your set.
 This config file is located in `./devtools/config/`.

 - Step 2.
-Edit `./docker-compose.yml` to modify the runtime environment of ckb.
+Edit `./docker-compose.yml` to modify the runtime environment of CKB.

 ```yml
 environment: